7 Steps to Determine ROI From Executive Thought Leadership

 Finally, as you track your success, you may start to notice trends in how your audience engages with your content.
 Did your blog post perform better than your lead generation form?
 Shift the ratio of your content based on what’s performing best.

-Tracking the ROI for an executive digital presence can be tricky.
-But in the long run, you’ll take away valuable insights and proof of the success you’re driving for yourself and your brand.
+Tracking the ROI for an executive digital presence can be tricky, but in the long run, you’ll take away valuable insights and proof of the success you’re driving for yourself and your brand.

 If the road gets long and your burden too heavy, remember that Social Factor can help carry the executive thought leadership load.
 Contact us today, and let us know how we can help with your executive digital content strategy, execution, and reporting efforts.